top of page

 Enhancing Performance and Post-Exercise Recovery

-A typical session involves simply draping the BEMER blanket over the horse and attaching leg cuffs if targeting the limbs.
-The horse can be in a stall or grooming area, and most stand quietly (or even fall asleep) during the 5–15 minute treatment.
-Because it’s non-invasive, horses generally tolerate it well – even those who are sensitive to touch often accept the blanket’s gentle pulses.
-For trainers and riders on a busy schedule, BEMER therapy is easy to incorporate: it can be done during grooming or tacking up, and the newer models are programmable and shut off automatically, requiring minimal supervision .
-The convenience and flexibility of the system mean that even high-performance barns with dozens of horses can give each horse regular BEMER sessions without significant downtime.
+A typical BEMER session starts by draping the blanket over the horse.
+Then, if needed, leg cuffs are attached.
+The horse can be in a stall or grooming area, and most stand quietly or even fall asleep during the 5–15 minute treatment.
+It's non-invasive, so horses generally tolerate it well, even those sensitive to touch.
+For busy trainers and riders, BEMER is easy to use.
+You can do it while grooming or tacking up.
+Newer models are programmable and shut off on their own, so they need little supervision.
+High-performance barns can now offer regular BEMER sessions for each horse.
+This convenience means less downtime.

 Scientific Research and Veterinary Presentations